-In this lesson, you’re going to learn my recommended Anki settings and how settings work in general.
+In this lesson, you’re going to learn my recommended Anki settings and how settings work in a more practical manner.

 That’s because I don’t only want you to have “ready-made” templates, but also a complete understanding of how the advice I’m giving you works.

-Why is that?
-Because I want you to be able to think for yourself so you can build your most optimal system using the power of principles.
+Why?
+Because I want you to be able to think for yourself rather than use something you don’t even know the purpose of.